isomerpages/moe-corporationpri/_departments/CCE/CCE.md

 <p><strong>Goals</strong>
 </p>
 <p>We aim to develop in our students:</p>
-<p>a) Good Character: Have a sound moral compass and a strong sense of right
+<p>a) <u>Good Character</u>: Have a sound moral compass and a strong sense
-and wrong, think critically and ethically, be discerning in judgement, take responsibility for choices and actions, be caring towards others and strive for excellence.</p>
+of right and wrong, think critically and ethically, be discerning in judgement, take responsibility for choices and actions, be caring towards others and strive for excellence.</p>
-<p>b) Resilience and Social-Emotional Well-Being: Have a balanced sense of
+<p>b) <u>Resilience and Social-Emotional Well-Being</u>: Have a balanced sense
-self, form healthy relationships, be resilient when faced with challenges, find meaning in life, and have a sense of gratitude and appreciation.</p>
+of self, form healthy relationships, be resilient when faced with challenges, find meaning in life, and have a sense of gratitude and appreciation.</p>
-<p>c) Future Readiness: Have a sense of purpose in life, develop the dispositions
+<p>c) <u>Future Readiness</u>: Have a sense of purpose in life, develop the
-of adaptability and lifelong learning so as to be able to navigate education and career pathways purposefully and take on the challenges of the future, including the world of work and life.</p>
+dispositions of adaptability and lifelong learning so as to be able to navigate education and career pathways purposefully and take on the challenges of the future, including the world of work and life.</p>
-<p>d) Active Citizenship: Develop a strong national identity based on a sense
+<p>d) <u>Active Citizenship</u>: Develop a strong national identity based
-of belonging to the nation, a sense of hope in themselves and the future, an awareness of the reality of Singapore’s vulnerabilities and constraints, and the will to act on improving the lives of others, and building a future for our nation.</p>
+on a sense of belonging to the nation, a sense of hope in themselves and the future, an awareness of the reality of Singapore’s vulnerabilities and constraints, and the will to act on improving the lives of others, and building a future for our nation.</p>
 <p><strong>Curriculum Frame</strong>
 </p>
 <div class="isomer-image-wrapper">